 Programs

 URI has two main programs: GreenSkills and Community Greenspace.
-URI has begun to expand into more Green Infrastructure projects as well.
+URI has expanded into Green Infrastructure projects and De-vining trees as well.
 Learn more about them here.

 The Community Greenspace program provides material supplies, technical advice, and classroom-based and hands-on training to support resident-driven community greening projects.
 Since 1995, Greenspace has completed more than 310 diverse urban restoration projects with an annual participation of about 1,000 New Haven residents.